r33int/Windows10-Postinstall/README.md

 |removeApps.ps1|This script uninstalls "useless" UWP apps for the current user, to make the system as minimal as possible.
 Please make sure this script does not uninstall any app that you need before running it. <br>Note: Most apps can be manually reinstalled from the Microsoft Store.
 |removeOneDrive.ps1|This script completely removes OneDrive features from Windows.
 Do not run if you use OneDrive. <br>Credits: [https://github.com/Sycnex/Windows10Debloater](https://github.com/Sycnex/Windows10Debloater)
 |scheduledTasks.ps1|This script disables some default scheduled tasks, mostly tasks used for telemetry and data collection.
 Improves privacy.
 |services.ps1|This script disables "useless" Windows services.
-Services disabled are the following:<br><br>-   Windows Error Reporting<br>-   OneDrive sync Service<br>-   Program Compatibility Assistant (does not disable compatibility features, only the assistant.)<br>-   Messaging Services<br>-   Retail Demo<br>-   Diagnostics Hub Data Collector<br>-   Geolocation Services<br>-   AllJoyn Router Services<br>-   Remote Registry<br>-   Data Usage Monitor Service<br>-   Diagnostics Tracking Service<br>-   Downloaded Maps Manager<br><br> This script also disables all Xbox-related services.
+Services disabled are the following:<br><br>-   Windows Error Reporting<br>-   OneDrive sync Service<br>-   Program Compatibility Assistant (does not disable compatibility features, only the assistant.)<br>-   Messaging Services<br>-   Retail Demo<br>-   Diagnostics Hub Data Collector<br>-   Geolocation Services<br>-   AllJoyn Router Services<br>-   Remote Registry<br>-   Data Usage Monitor Service<br>-   Diagnostics Tracking Service<br>-   Downloaded Maps Manager<br><br> This script also disables all unnecessary Xbox-related services.
 |ultimatePerformancePlan.ps1|This script enables the hidden "ultimate" performance plan.
 Enabling that can improve performance significantly.
 For reference: [https://www.howtogeek.com/368781/how-to-enable-ultimate-performance-power-plan-in-windows-10/](https://www.howtogeek.com/368781/how-to-enable-ultimate-performance-power-plan-in-windows-10/)
 |GameBarPresenceWriter|Removes a leftover Xbox Game Bar related program that appears whenever a game is running, and shouldn't be there.
 Reduces overhead. <br>For reference: [https://www.reddit.com/r/DestinyTechSupport/comments/amq3g1/i_think_i_found_the_root_cause_of_the_stuttering/](https://www.reddit.com/r/DestinyTechSupport/comments/amq3g1/i_think_i_found_the_root_cause_of_the_stuttering/)